Saint Lucia SemiPro Football League

-The Saint Lucia SemiPro Football League (SPFL) is a two-tier semi-professional association football league comprising the top two tiers of football in Saint Lucia.
+The Saint Lucia SemiPro Football League (SPFL) is a two-tier association football league of football in Saint Lucia.
 It is organized by the Saint Lucia Football Association.

 History

-In April 2023, it was announced that the Saint Lucia Football Association had decided to organize a new semi-professional league with the goal of kicking off the first season in June 2023.
-The league would mark the first time in Saint Lucia history that footballers would be compensated.
-After lengthy discussions and planning, it was announced in December 2023 that the league would begin its inaugural season in June 2024 with the government of Saint Lucia financing the league for the first three years as it secured corporate sponsors.

-In the inaugural season, Vieux Fort South won the Super League title while La Clery were champions of the Premier League.
-For the second season of the league, 2025, the schedule was switched to a double round-robin format while prize money was increased to a total of EC $200,000.
-The number of venues was also increased from four to ten throughout the island.
+In April 2023, it was announced that the Saint Lucia Football Association decided to organize a new semi-professional league.
+The inaugural season began in June 2024, with the government financing for the first three years.
+In the inaugural season, Vieux Fort South won the Super League title, while La Clery were champions of the Premier League.
+For the second season, the schedule was switched to a double round-robin format, while prize money was increased to a total of EC $200,000.
+The number of venues was increased to ten.

-Stucture
+Structure

-The league consists of two tiers, the first-division Premier League and the second-division Super League.
+The competition consists of two tiers, the Premier League and the Super League.
 There is promotion and relegation between the two leagues.

 Clubs

-During the inaugural season, the clubs in the league all represented one of the SLFA's nineteen sub-association leagues, corresponding to the districts of Saint Lucia.
+During the inaugural season, the clubs represented SLFA's sub-association leagues, corresponding to the districts of Saint Lucia.
 For the 2025 season, the Saint Lucia national under-20 football team entered the Super League, increasing the number of teams to ten.
-The member associations all transitioned from non-profit organizations to corporate entities to sustain themselves as businesses.

-The following clubs compete in the leagues for the 2025 season.
+The following clubs competed in the leagues for the 2025 season.